myrthe-vt/be-more-android/README.md

 3. Piper uses this to determine the speed of the voice.
 If this value is set significantly higher than `1.0`, it will stretch the audio and make BMO sound like a zombie.
 Lower it closer to `1.0` to speed the voice back up to normal.

 ## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is dual-licensed:

+* **Software / Code:** All source code is licensed under the [MIT License](LICENSE).
+* **Hardware / 3D Models:** The `.obj`, `.stl`, and other 3D modeling files associated with the physical case are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## ⚖️ Legal Disclaimer
 Disclaimer: Fan Project